plainionist/Plainion.DrawVista/doc/Backlog.md

 - apply DIP
 - apply ISP to have all IO in one class (DrawIoReader, SvgStore)

 - provide asp.net with minimal API
   - single file can be uploaded & gets processed
+  - LiteDB as storage?
+- also needs to deliver WebUI of course

 - support for individual PNG which drawio models
   - then by definition many files need to be uploaded